apioo/psx-schema/README.md

 This library helps to generate PHP classes from JsonSchema definitions and vice versa.
 You can then use those POPOs to import and validate json data.
 It was inspired by JAXB where it is possible generate POJOs from XSD files.
+We have also created an [online tool](http://phpsx.org/schema/generator) to test the JsonSchema to PHP conversion.

 ## Usage